The LAS office produces accessible format course materials. This includes textbooks, custom courseware, and class readings. Here is how to do that.

-- Unless McMaster University Libraries owns a copy of the text you require, you must purchase a copy of the textbook and/or courseware and bring the original receipt to the LAS office.
-While we are working on your transcription, we encourage you to use the scanner in Mills L213/G to scan your text and keep up with your readings.
+- You must purchase a copy of the textbook and/or courseware and bring the original receipt to the LAS office.
+While we are working on your transcription, we encourage you to use the scanner in CATS to scan your text and keep up with your readings.

 - Students requiring transcription of class readings are required to provide the associated course outline and any additional readings that needed for the course.
 Please contact your professor or assigned TA directly for advanced outlines if they are not readily available.

-- We will begin the process of transcription immediately upon request; however, we will only share the completed files using Dropbox once we receive your authorized agreement and any necessary receipts.
+- We will begin the process of transcription immediately upon request; however, we share the completed files using Dropbox or by USB key once we receive your authorized agreement and any necessary receipts.

 - You are required to sign an agreement each term stating that accessible text provided to you is not shared with anyone else and all files will be deleted at the end of term.